 Carol Ummel Lindquist, Ph.D, FAClinP

 Dr. Lindquist is a Board Certified and licensed Clinical Psychologist specializing in high conflict couples and trauma therapy for individuals.
-She is a Master Coach in the Bridge Coaching Institute.
 Her private practice has been in Laguna Beach for more than 30 years where she is part of a group of independent practitioners.
-She has written a book, Happily Married with Kids about how to be in the 33% of couples who grow closer and happier after kids and avoid being in the 67% who are much more unhappy or divorced.
+She has written a book, Happily Married with Kids, It’s NOT just a fairy tale about how to be in the 33% of couples who grow closer and happier after kids and avoid being in the 67% who are much more unhappy or divorced.
 She has trained numerous therapists and published many papers on assertiveness, domestic violence and social skills training.
-She lives with her husband and raised her sons in Laguna Beach, California.
+She lives with her husband and they raised their sons in Laguna Beach, California.
 Yes she is happily married but remembers, marriage can be very hard work sometimes.
 She believes working through the tough times – or just surviving – gives you a chance to look at yourselves, grow as individuals and reconnect around your strengths and the things you love about each other.
-Living through tough times can lead to the best and happiest part of your life.
+Living and working through tough times can lead to the best and happiest part of your life.

 Education and Clinical Training